samuelmtimbo/unit/README.md

 If you want to collaborate with Unit's development.
 Please hit me up at [@io_sammt](https://twitter.com/io_sammt).

-If you have a feature idea or hit a malfunction, this is a workflow I like to follow:
+If you have a feature idea or hit a malfunction, this is a basic workflow to follow:

 1. Iterate over a solution on top the latest main, testing it locally until it works and the code is clean;
 2. Open a pull request explaining the problem and solution;